opcecco/simple65py/README.md

 # Usage

 ```
-python3 simple65.py INPUTFILE OUTPUTFILE
+python3 simple65.py INPUTFILE OUTPUTFILE [DEBUGFILE]
 ```
 Where INPUTFILE is a 6502 assembly code file, and OUTPUTFILE is the resulting binary file.
+Optionally, DEBUGFILE can be specified to output debug information.

 Included is some example code that assembles into an NES binary.
 To assemble the example code:
 ```